|

 Our

-inventor by night.
+day and amateur inventor by night.
 (Yep...Fred's dad!!!
-For those who knew Fred - famous radio
+For those who knew Fred

-amateur VE3HC) The company became O.S.
-Hammond & Son and soon included
+- famous radio amateur VE3HC) The company became O.S.
+Hammond & Son

-burned just about anything.
-The steam from the boiler powered a small steam engine,
+boiler that burned just about anything.
+The steam from the boiler powered a small

-which turned the main shaft and pulleys.
-Remember, there was no electricity service
+steam engine, which turned the main shaft and pulleys.
+Remember, there was no

 1920